10m+

 You need to aim for great value, but you also want a top-performing agent who can attract serious buyers and get the highest possible price.

-The key is doing a bit of careful research, focusing on the estate agents in your local area — and remembering that as a seller you’re in a strong position to secure the fee you’re happy with.
+The key is doing some careful research, focusing on the estate agents in your local area — and remembering that as a seller, you’re in a strong position to secure the fee you’re happy with.

 We’ll find a professional perfectly matched to your needs.
 Getting started is easy, fast and free.